 Grilled Fish Tacos

 These grilled fish tacos are classic fish tacos that are perfect for just about any meal.
-They’re seasoned with my taco-seasoning style Fiesta Rub for an added kick and are topped with the most amazing homemade cilantro lime slaw.
+They’re seasoned with my taco-seasoning style Fiesta Rub for an added kick, then topped with the most amazing homemade cilantro lime slaw.

 These tacos are also very versatile and can be tweaked however needed for your family or guests.
-You can skip the slaw and go with very simple toppings like cilantro, crema, avocado, and lime, or swap out the Fiesta Rub for a more classic Fish and Veggie Rub.
-The options really are endless for these grilled fish tacos.
+You can also skip the slaw and go with very simple toppings like cilantro, crema, avocado, and lime, or swap out the Fiesta Rub for a more classic Fish and Veggie Rub.
+The options for these fish tacos are as endless as your imagination.

 Ingredients for fish taco slaw in a glass bowl.